ev3rt-git/ev3rt-git.github.io/documents.md

 ## How to connect to Bluetooth?

 Bluetooth will be enabled automatically when EV3RT is started.
 The device name is `Mindstorms EV3` and PIN code is `0000` by default and can be changed by editing `ev3rt/etc/rc.conf.ini` in the SD card.
-You can connect to your EV3 brick with the Bluetooth functionality provided by your OS (e.g. general Bluetooth support in Windows).

-EV3RT supports standard Bluetooth serial port profile.
-You can connect to your EV3 brick with Bluetooth functionality
+EV3RT supports standard Bluetooth serial port profile, and you can connect to it with the Bluetooth functionality provided by your OS (e.g. general Bluetooth support in Windows).

 ## How to program with Bluetooth?